-The rule that if a mark or get-up for goods is adopted for the purpose of appropriating part of the trade or reputation of a rival, it should be presumed to be fitted for the purpose and therefore likely to deceive or confuse, no doubt, is as just in principle as it is wholesome in tendency.
-In a question how possible or prospective buyers will be impressed by a given picture, word or appearance, the instinct and judgment of traders is not to be lightly rejected, and when a dishonest trader fashions an implement or weapon for the purpose of misleading potential customers he at least provides a reliable and expert opinion on the question whether what he has done is in fact likely to deceive.
+purpose and therefore likely to deceive or confuse, no doubt, is as just in principle as it is wholesome in tendency.
+In a question how possible or prospective buyers will be impressed by a given picture, word or appearance, the instinct and judgment of traders is not to be lightly rejected, and when a dishonest trader fashions an implement or weapon for the purpose of misleading potential customers he at least provides a reliable and expert opinion on the question whether what he has done is in fact likely to deceive. "

-This statement in Australian Woollen Mills is often applied in passing-off type misleading or deceptive conduct cases, where the defendant is alleged to have misrepresented that its business, or goods or services, are associated with those of the plaintiff.56
+This statement in Australian Woollen Mills is often applied in passing off-type misleading or deceptive conduct cases, where the defendant is alleged to have misrepresented that its business, or goods or services, are associated with those of the plaintiff.59

-I suggest that these highlighted passages in TPG Internet and Australian Woollen Mills are consistent with the objective nature of the fact-finding process undertaken by judges in the context of all of the surrounding circumstances.
+35. I suggest that these highlighted passages in TPG Internet, Como Investments and Australian Woollen Mills are consistent with the objective nature of the fact-finding process undertaken by judges in the context of all of the surrounding circumstances.
 The defendant may not intend to mislead or deceive members of the public in a fraudulent sense.
 However, the impugned conduct of the defendant can be found by the court to have been intended by it to work, to be effective, in the marketplace.
-If so the court can, and
+If so the court can, and should, take that into account in determining what actual effect the defendant's conduct had upon the intended audience.
+There is no rule or formula that applies here.
+Rather, the intention of the defendant should be taken into account by the court where that is probative.